thechenlab/slide-seq_spatial_analysis/README.md

 ## 2. Single Gene Expression

 Go to PermutationTest_Expression.ipynb and follow the instructions in that notebook.

-#### Note: Data for this method comes from permutation_test_data folder.
-Make sure data for your puck is there.
+(The PermutationTest_Expression_kstest.ipynb runs the same analysis, but calculated p-values and effect size using the Kolmogorov–Smirnov test.)

 You can also examine how many beads will yield a significant result with this method using the PermutationTest_Expression_power_analysis.ipynb.
+(This not implemented for the Kolmogorov–Smirnov test method.)

 ## 3. Two Gene Expression Correlation

-Go to PermutationTest_Coexpression,ipynb and follow the instructions in that notebook.
+Go to PermutationTest_Coexpression.ipynb and follow the instructions in that notebook.

-#### Note: Data for this method comes from permutation_test_data folder.
-Make sure data for your puck is there.
 You can also examine how many beads will yield a significant result with this method using the PermutationTest_Coexpression_power_analysis.ipynb.

 # File Descriptions